jhuapl-fomo/ralf/README.md

 #### Install from PyPI

-You may install **ralf** from PyPI using pip:
+You may install **ralf** from PyPI using ``pip``:

     pip install ralf-jhuapl

 #### Install from Source

-Or, you can build the package from source.
+Alternatively, you can build the package from source.
 First, clone the Github repository:

     git clone https://gitlab.jhuapl.edu/ralf/ralf